coap-security/coap-ace-poc-overview/README.md

   This pool is populated ahead of time or on demand by requesting a token from the AS for a particular RS.

+### Security properties

+The protocols utilized in this setup provide a set of security properties when implemented correctly.
+All protocols (OSCORE, ACE, ACE-OSCORE) have undergone (largely extengsive) security review as part of their publication.

+#### Summary

+The security of the application communication does not depend on proximity or the security of the underlying network layers (thus, BLE can be used in "Just Works" mode).
+Application data is only exchanged over an encrypted, replay and integrity protected channel, which is established through the token provided by the AS.

+As part of establishing that channel, both parties are authenticated to the extent necessary:
+The client is assured of the RS's identity (represented as the pair of the AS address and the "audience" identifier), and the RS is assured that the client is some entity known to the AS that may exercise the privileges expressed in the "scope" of the token.

+### Terminology and boundaries

+When an "active attacker" is mentioned, it is assumed to have the widest possible wide range of capabilities on the radio side, but did not compromise any party (Client, AS or RS) or use implementation flaws or side channels.

+In this context, "communication metadata" refers to the network addresses of the commmunicating parties, the amount of data exchanged and the timing of these exchanges.
+Communication metadata also covers details such as the matching between requests and responses, value and presence of sequence numbers and connection identifiers.
+Revealing that information is often traded off against bandwidth efficiency;
+the choices here (primarily made in OSCORE) are influenced by the typical constraints of IoT devices.
+(For example, any padding is purely optional).

+Communication metadata can reveal which implementation of the involved protocols is used;
+that information is not considered sensitive in this context.

+If a Client or an RS is compromised and controlled by an attacker, the attacker gains the party's privileges until the attack is discovered and the party's privileges revoked at the AS.
+This also extends to traffic exchanged before the attack, provided that the token submission was recorded.
+If the key material in a Client is read, the attacker can impersonate any RS the client has a token with, even if the Client is otherwise not compromised.
+If the key material in an RS is read, the attacker can impersonate any Client toward the RS indefinitely.

+### Per-step details

+* Advertisements are unencrypted;
+  they reveal that the RS is present and available using the CoAP protocol.
+  An active attacker can suppress discovery (e.g. by selective jamming).

+* The exploration phase is unencrypted;
+  it reveals the client device's presence and use of the ACE-OSCORE profile, the address of the AS, and the audience identifier used by the RS (which together identify the RS).

+  The use of the EDHOC protocol (see [Asymmetric cryptography]) would restrict that information to active attackers.

+  In the current implementation, it also reveals one action the client would take;
+  this is a shortcoming of the discovery discussed in [Discovery and identification].

+  An active attacker can make exploration fail.
+  If an active attacker alters information in this step, no application connection will be established with *that* RS.
+  The attacker may present the details of another RS (and subsequently redirect traffic to it).
+  In that case, the application connection *will* be established with that other device, but the user is informed of the device's identity, and the attacker gains no access to the encrypted application data.

+  In the concrete demo implementation, an attacker including the URI of an AS under the attacker's control will gain the ability to interact with the user through their web browser.
+  This is a deliberate feature of the demo, allowing its components to be exchanged separately.
+  Production client software would only accept AS URIs with which there is a pre-existing security context.

+* Communication between Client and AS is out of scope for this discussion;
+  it is based on HTTPS and the chosen authentication methods.

+* Submission of the token from the Client to the RS transfers the token, revealing the continued use of the ACE-OSCORE profile and communication metadata.

+  The token itself is encrypted and integrity protected;
+  attempts to alter it will result in the rejection of the token.
+  Replay of the token will result in the creation of a new security context, but successful exchanges through that security context require key material known only to the original parties.

+* Once OSCORE communication starts, the Client is assured that its peer is the very RS known to the AS under the provided audience identifier.
+  The RS is assured that its peer is a Client known to the AS and granted the authorizations indicated in the token.

+  Application data is encrypted, replay and integrity protected;
+  the keys are exclusively known to the Cleint and the RS, and to the AS (which is a trusted party in the first place).
+  A passive attacker can see communication metadata.
+  An active attacker can delay or interrupt communication, but not alter application data.

+  A comprehensive survey of attacks is [being developed as "Attacks on CoAP"];
+  a state-of-the-art implementation of CoAP and OSCORE defeats all but the Blocking Attack, provided the application requirements are described and implemented correctly.
+  (For example, defeating the Request Delay Attack requires that the application describe precisely any affected resource's freshness requirements).

+[being developed as "Attacks on CoAP"]: https://datatracker.ietf.org/doc/draft-ietf-core-attacks-on-coap/

+None of these properties depend on the confidentiality of the Bluetooth transport between Client and RS.

+The properties do not depend on physical proximity, but do depend on the user / Client to verify which RS communication was intended with.
+Failing that, an attacker can mount a Relay Attack (as defined in "Attacks on CoAP") and send application communication to a device outside the expected Bluetooth range.
+Still, this is limited to devices under the control of an AS the Client is associated with.

 ## Implementation